-Report: Ric Flair Underwent Successful Surgery to Reverse Ileostomy Procedure
+Ric Flair Underwent Successful Surgery to Reverse Ileostomy Procedure

-Report: Ric Flair Underwent Successful Surgery to Reverse Ileostomy ProcedureJuly 9, 2018
+Ric Flair Underwent Successful Surgery to Reverse Ileostomy ProcedureJuly 9, 2018

 WWE Hall of Famer Ric Flair underwent surgery Monday, Pro Wrestling Sheet's Ryan Satin reported.

-Flair's fiancee Wendy Barlow told Satin the surgery went well and that Flair should be released by the end of the week.
+Flair's fiancee Wendy Barlow told Satin the surgery went well.

 Satin reported earlier this month doctors performed an ileostomy procedure on Flair after he was hospitalized and placed on life support last year.